 A rider chooses a board specific to their own height, their weight, and their level of expertise.
 Over the years, three styles of riding a bodyboard have developed.
 These include prone, dropknee, and stand-up.
 Prone is for riders who prefer bodyboarding on their stomachs.
 To change direction and move the board left for example, the rider places their left hand on the front left corner, while the right hand holds the board midway down the right side.
 The opposite is true when moving right.
 Dropknee is technically more difficult and gained huge popularity in the 80s and 90s with famous names displaying incredible skills during competitions.
-The boards dropknee riders use do not have fins underneath, giving them an opportunity to make 360 spins both forward and back.
+The board a dropknee rider uses does not have fins underneath, giving them an opportunity to make 360 spins both forward and back.
 The position for a rider is to place their preferred fin forward, while the opposing knee is placed on the bottom end of the board with the fin dragging in the water.
 To hold a line in the water, the rider leans from side to side along the rails of the board.
 The less popular style is standing up on the board performing tricks near the front or in the air.

 The International Bodyboarding Corporation (IBC) is a nonprofit organisation that represents and promotes bodyboarding across the world at all levels from grassroots development through to professional world tour events.
 IBC is based in Antofagasta, Chile.